 What are these foods which relieve stress?
 Well vitaminised juices and herbal extracts of course!

 ‘More than a quarter of all evening meals in the UK are vegan or vegetarian’ - Kantar Worldpanel.

 This is less of a trend and more of a new way of life.
-2018 saw the rise of consumers following a flexitarian diet, and 2019 will see this develop further with the purchasing behaviours of customers changing as people are becoming more devoted to plant-based diets.
+2018 saw the rise of consumers following a flexitarian diet, and 2019 continues to see the purchasing behaviours of customers changing as people are becoming more devoted to plant-based diets.